Frequently Asked Questions

 Remember that your password is case sensitive.

 Your academic record and results are available to view or print at any time in myHub.
 Official academic transcripts are only available from the University of Newcastle.
 Graduates are presented with one copy of their academic transcript at their graduation ceremony.
-To request additional academic transcripts please use the form located in the Online Forms section.
+To request additional academic transcripts, you can complete the Online Academic Transcript Request Form.

 Visit the important dates page.